-The Wilson Tent is an ongoing project exploring the idea of better knowing place, slowing down to listen and look and reflection.
-Used as a mobile camp or clubhouse to discuss and share drawings, writings and specimen found where the Wilson Tent is currently calling camp.
+The Wilson Tent is an ongoing project pursuing a better understanding of place, taking space to slow down, listen and to look at what surrounds us.
+The tent is used as a mobile camp or clubhouse for reflection, discussion and sharing of drawings, writings and specimen found wherever the Wilson Tent is currently calling camp.

 The Wilson Tent was first created and programmed in 2018 while in residency at Bookworm Gardens in Sheboygan, WI.

 In the next couple of days I will be taking down the Wilson Tent for the year, reflecting on how the development and journey this past summer went.
 While the tent certainly needs some mending and repairs, it faired well.